Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Key features

-Combining these results, in the large $\overline{\varphi}_q$-limit we therefore have the four solutions
+Combining these results, in the large $\overline{\varphi}_\mathbf{q}$-limit we therefore have the four solutions

-of which only the first is unstable.
-Note that we henceforth will use the notation $\lambda^\pm_{p,r}$ to refer to the most unstable and most stable coupled modes, regardless of whether $\overline{\varphi}_q$ is large or not.
+of which only the first is unstable since $\omega_*<0$.
+Do keep in mind that we will continue to use the \mbox{$+$-superscript} for the most unstable mode, regardless of whether $\overline{\varphi}_\mathbf{q}$ is large or not.

 Converting the solutions corresponding to \eqref{UnstableTertiaryKHlike} from $k$-space to real space using the zonal profile \eqref{4MZonalProfile} we find that they take the form

 It is apparent that the $x$-envelope, being given by the first factor, predominantly localises the unstable mode around minima of the zonal flow velocity and the stable mode around maxima, entirely in accordance with the picture that these points are tertiary (de-)stabilising as outlined in Section \ref{TertiaryInstabilityLocal}.
 Furthermore it is seen that, despite not being sufficiently localised for the treatment of Section \ref{TertiaryInstabilityLocal} to be justified, this result nevertheless agrees with the large $\overline{\varphi}$-limit of \eqref{TertiaryDispersionLocal} up to numerical constants.